king04aman/All-In-One-Python-Projects/Tic-Tac-Toc using AI (min-max)/README.md

 4. **Customize the Script**:
    You can modify game settings, such as board size and player options, directly in the script.

+# Gameplay Instructions
+- **Player vs AI:**: Click on the grid to make your move.
+The AI will respond automatically.
+- **AI Difficulty Levels**:  You can adjust the difficulty of the AI in the game settings to suit your skill level.
+Higher levels make the AI more challenging.
+- **Restart Game**: Press the R key to restart the game at any time.

 # Usage
 **Player vs AI**: Click on the grid to make your move.
 The AI will respond automatically.